Shanbashir1/Project5/README.md

 + Pillow to process and save all the images downloaded through the database
 + Bootstrap frameworks was used to style the website, add responsiveness and interactivity

+## Deployment of This Project

+I developed this site on Gitpod, using git for version control.
+Then deployed to Heroku using the following steps

++ Log in to Heroku or create an account [via this link -- Heroku](https://id.heroku.com/login)

++ Click New and Create New App

++ Select your region.

++ Click Create App button

+You will then need to create a database to connect to the new created app.
+We have used ElephantSQL [via this link -- ElephantSQL](https://www.elephantsql.com/)

++ Login to ElephantSQL

++ Create new instance

++ Set up your plan - Give the plan a name and select Tiny Turtle free plan

++ Select region button

++ Select a data center near you.
+My selected region was eu-west2

++ Click Review

++ Click Create instance

++ Return to elephantsql dashboard, click on database instance name

++ In the url section, clicking the copy icon will copy the database url to the clipboard

++ Go back to Heroku to your created app, go to Settings

++ Add config var DATABASE-URL, and for the value, copy in your databse url from ElephantSQL. do not add quotation marks around your database

++ In Gitpod install dj-database_url and psycopg2 to connect to your external database

++ Update requirements.txt: pip freeze > requirements

++ Import dj_database_url in settings and update your database

++ Migrate your database

++ Create a new superuser for your database and at this point your database is exposed do not commit it to github

++ Install gunicorn and freeze into the requirements file

++ Then create Procfile

++ DISABLE_COLLECTSTATIC

++ Commit and push to github

++ On your app in Heroku go to Deploy and connect it to github and search your repository, click connect.

++ Choose automatic deployment

++ When complete click View to open the deployed app.

+## Github
+### Forking
++ Open GitHub page that hosts the repository you wish to fork.
++ Find the 'Fork' button at the top right of the page
++ Once you click the button the fork will be in your repository
+### Cloning
++ Open Go to the repository page on Github
++ Click on the green button that says "Code".
++ You can choose to download a zip file of the repository, unpack it on your local machine, and open it in your IDE.
++ Copy the URL under the HTTPS tab to clone using https.
++ In a new window, and set the current directory to the one you want to contain the clone from.
++ Type git clone and paste the URL copied from the GitHub page.
++ The repository clone will now be created on your machine.